BenjaminGuzman/gentoo-utils/notes.md

 systemctl disable sshd
 ```

-Sometimes you may want to keep source files
+Sometimes you may want to keep (WHOLE) source files and this may come handy
-(e.g. when installing openjdk it's a good idea to keep sources for future reference and documentation)

 ```
 # show the directory storing the source tar.
 Copy it to /var/src or whichever location you like
 portageq distdir
 ```

+Or... just use the `doc` use flag.
+It may be better 😉

 To wait for a process to finish and then execute something
 (e.g. wait for compilation to finish and then shutdown)